wakaka766/BOAT/README.md

 - **Detailed Documentation & Community Support**: Offers thorough documentation with practical examples and API references via **MkDocs**, ensuring accessibility and ease of use for both novice and advanced users.

 ##  🚀 **Why BOAT?**
-Existing automatic differentiation (AD) tools primarily focus on specific optimization strategies, such as explicit or implicit methods, and are often targeted at meta-learning or specific application scenarios, lacking support for algorithm customization.
+Existing automatic differentiation (AD) tools primarily focus on specific and fundamental optimization strategies, such as explicit or implicit methods, and are often targeted at meta-learning or specific application scenarios, lacking support for algorithm customization.

 In contrast, **BOAT** expands the landscape of Bi-Level Optimization (BLO) applications by supporting a broader range of problem-adaptive operations.
 It bridges the gap between theoretical research and practical deployment, offering unparalleled flexibility to design, customize, and accelerate BLO techniques.